YujiSODE/crvFit/README.md

 ______

 ## 1. Description
+Namespace `::crvFit` has procedures to estimate curve fitting parameters.

 - `::crvFit::setFunction ?formula?;`
  	Procedure that adds a mathematical function that returns a result of _`f`_(_`x`_) defined at namespace `::crvFit`.